Between Friday 9 August to Sunday 18 August 2019, thousands of local families will visit the annual Brisbane Ekka!

 12. Join the Ekka Learning Trail

-School aged kids will love getting involved in the Ekka Learning Trail.
-There are 10 locations (see below) the kids need to visit and at each location they will be given a letter.
+Kids will love using Augmented Reality Technology and the Ekka App to get involved with the Ekka Learning Trail.
+There are 5 locations (check the app for details) the kids need to visit, and at each location, they will be given a letter.
 Collect all the letters to spell a code word and go in the draw to win a prize.
-Click here for the entry form.

 14. Join in for some Boot Scooting Fun